oinam/stories/_posts/2013/2013-12-31-when-should-i-start-selling-stickers.md

 And today, she re-decorated her room, re-arrange quite a lot of toys and made modifications to few of them, thanks to cello-tapes.
 She even drew a bunch of “tickets” on the yellow sticky-notes.

 Just before lunch, she announced that she is doing a dolphin-show, which happened to be one of her toys.
 We were supposed to buy the “tickets” and watch her play the dolphins.
-We did bought her “tickets” which cost Rs.
-5 each and her 5-minute “dolphin show” earned her Rs.
-15.
+We did bought her “tickets” which cost ₹5 each and her 5-minute “dolphin show” earned her ₹15.